ckswilliams/modOpenREM/docs/i_fluoro_high_dose_alerts.rst

 Recalculation of the summed data is likely to take several minutes.
 During this time the form buttons are faded out and disabled, and a spinning icon is shown in the middle of the page (figure 7).
+The user must remain on this page until the calculations are complete.

 .. figure:: img/fluoroHighDoseAlertSettingsRecalculating.png
    :figwidth: 100%